 There are a multitude of popular brands for add-a-leafs including the very popular Toytec, but I picked this one to show you just how inexpensive this option can be as well.
 4 Wheel Parts is selling this pair for about $35.

 A full on leaf spring swap with leaf packs is going to be your most expensive route.
 This kit from All-Pro Off-Road goes for about $550.
 Sometimes it may be best to consider an option such as this to avoid mixing new parts with stock parts.
-This would be a completely new unit.
+This would be a completely new unit that gives you 3 inches of lift.

 Types of Lift Kits (Body Lift)